 By federal and state laws, seamen cannot file worker’s comp claims like a normal employee would.
 Maritime law and the Jones Act are in place to ensure that offshore workers are treated fairly.

-The Jones Act covers any person spending at least 30% of their time working in navigable waters.
+Covers any person spending at least 30% of their time working in navigable waters.
 It offers you coverage for any injury you suffer, including broken bones, back injury, neck injury, eye injury, head injury, hand injury, brain injury, burns and spinal cord injury.
 Your right to compensation may include:

-The Longshore and Harbor Worker’s Compensation Act covers employees that work at the docks.
+Covers employees that work at the docks.
 Shipbuilders and breakers, longshoremen, and harbor construction personnel are covered.
 This coverage includes medical costs of your injuries as well as missed income.

-The Death on the High Seas Act is in place to cover funeral expenses and lost financial support should the worst happen.
+Is in place to cover funeral expenses and lost financial support should the worst happen.
 This act is in place not only for workers upon vessels working outside of the three mile territorial limit, but passengers as well.

-Maintenance and cure is one of the most basic rights of an offshore worker.
+One of the most basic rights of an offshore worker.
 This is meant to cover medical expenses and transportation costs for medical appointments.
 Maintenance and cure enables a worker to have a way to pay the bills until work can resume.

 The rights of offshore workers have not always been clearly laid out.
 In the past, offshore work was looked at as undignified and only fit for the lower-classes.
 Wealthy business owners would attempt get away with unsafe operations, exposing their employees to dangerous conditions, while making large profits.
 Fortunately, the political climate these days favors openness and safety minded operations.